vipranarayan14/samsaadhanii-container/README.md

 # Samsaadhanii

-This is an unofficial docker image of [Samsaadhanii](http://scl.samsaadhanii.in/scl/) -- a Sanskrit computational toolkit developed by the Department of Sanskrit Studies, University of Hyderabad.
+This is a docker image of [Samsaadhanii](http://scl.samsaadhanii.in/scl/) -- a Sanskrit computational toolkit developed by the Department of Sanskrit Studies, University of Hyderabad.

 ## How to use?